Current Retail: $249.95

 The tent's geometry look as though it will appropriately handle stormy weather.
 The 'fly' portions of the tent have a waxy treatment on the interior, without a chemical-type odor.
 During my night on a rooftop in downtown Baltimore, the only moisture noted was on my clothing, and the summer bag that I was sleeping ON.
 That night it was a low temperature of about 80°F, approximately 100% humidity, light rain for parts of the night and morning, and wind about 5mph or less.
 Most of the night was still, it was such a nasty night that I had to give it a shot.
 I will never sleep out there again.

 Shown below is a Thermarest Women's Pro-Lite Plus, and a Thermarest Trail Lite.
 Clearly not roomy for two, but sleep is the goal of a tent for me.
 The side pockets will hold a mobile phone, or a headlamp

 The side ventilation 'Wings' might store a UL back pack, but not being UL, I'm not certain.
-Perfect for odds & ends like boots, etc.
+Perfect for odds and ends like boots, etc.